krzysu/jquery.tooltip.pack/README.md

 -   jquery.tooltip.delegate
 -	jquery.tooltip.img

-But in the near future:

--   jquery.megatooltip

 jquery.tooltip.delegate
 -----------------------
 Plugin is based on jQuery `delegate` function and by default works with all elements that have set attribute `title`.
 Content of this attribute will be presented in tooltip.
 You can use HTML tags in the `title` content.

 Plugin is Ajaxproof which means that all dynamic content of your page will have tooltip if you define parent element right.
-Parent element should be first, never changed in page life, element which is parent of elements that we want to have tooltips.
+Parent element should be never changed in page life.

 ### Example ###